ehn-dcc-development/eu-dcc-business-rules/certlogic/specification/README.md

 The `<index>` must be an integer.
 If the operand is `null`, `null` will be returned.

-The `extractFromUVCI` operation tries to interpret the given operand (now assumed to be not `null`, and a string) as a UVCI string according to Annex 2 in the [UVCI specification](https://ec.europa.eu/health/sites/default/files/ehealth/docs/vaccination-proof_interoperability-guidelines_en.pdf).
+The `extractFromUVCI` operation tries to interpret the given operand (now assumed to be not `null`, and a string) as a UCI string according to Annex 2 of [this document](https://ec.europa.eu/health/sites/default/files/ehealth/docs/vaccination-proof_interoperability-guidelines_en.pdf).
 It's *not* checked for compliance with this specification: see the [design decisions](../../documentation/design-choices.md#operation-extract-from-UVCI) for an explanation why that is.

 The string is split on separator characters (`/`, `#`, `:`) into string fragments.